RobinTT69/e-z-screenshot-linux/README.md

 ![image](https://r2.e-z.host/8a13052f-8c12-4034-b99f-0155cc616583/f5jrvtyn.png)

-Make sure its the subdomain you want, as well as making it point to 192.0.0.2.
+Make sure its the subdomain you want, as well as making it point to any valid local IPv4 address (for example purposes, we used 192.0.0.2).

 It also **HAS** to be proxied.

 ### Troubleshooting
 - **The python script doesnt work!
 It doesnt embed the images!**